| 14602 NE Fourth Plain

 |

-Music can give children a place for their emotions.
+| Music Increases Emotional Awareness Music can give children a place for their emotions.
 It can

+help soothe and calm a child who is scared or upset.
 As children learn to play an instrument it can be a wonderful

 way to encourage self-expression.